 Australia- a country that is also a HUGE (Yes, in block letters because all of us know how huge it is!) island.
-This nation famous for its beaches and kangaroos has so many destinations to travel that it becomes quite a muddling task to decide which places to travel considering that we can spend only so many days in Australia.
+The nation famous for its beaches and kangaroos has so many destinations to travel that it becomes quite a muddling task to decide which places to travel considering that we can spend only so many days in Australia.
 But if you are someone who loves to explore the road less taken and wants to be off the beaten path, this list is definitely for you.

 Top Picks For An Unusual Experience in Australia